 Someone tried to contribute to my campaign and got a “general decline” error

-When a donor is using a credit card to donate to your campaign, we use a “processor” system (in this case, we use www.wepay.com).
+When a donor is using a credit card to donate to your campaign, we use a “processor” system (We use Stripe that you can read about here).

 At the time of payment (donation), the processor contacts the bank that issued the credit card and asks for the funds (just like any purchase that is done online with a credit card).
 In most cases, the bank approves this and the transaction goes through, however, in some cases, the bank comes back with a “decline”.
 This means the bank is declining this request for funds.